Michael Jackson: Documentary, Number Ones, second child abuse allegations and acquittal (2002–2005)

 On December 18, 2003, Santa Barbara authorities charged Jackson with seven counts of child molestation and two counts of intoxicating a minor with alcoholic drinks.
 Jackson denied the allegations and pleaded not guilty.
 The People v.
 Jackson trial began on January 31, 2005, in Santa Maria, California, and lasted until the end of May.
 Jackson found the experience stressful and it affected his health.
-If convicted, he would have faced up to 20 years in prison.
+If convicted, he would have faced up to twenty years in prison.
 On June 13, 2005, Jackson was acquitted on all counts.
 FBI files on Jackson, released in 2009, revealed the FBI's role in the 2005 trial and the 1993 allegations, and showed that the FBI found no evidence of criminal conduct on Jackson's behalf.

-Final years, financial problems and This Is It (2005–2009)
+Final years, financial problems, Thriller 25 and This Is It (2005–2009)

 After the trial, Jackson became reclusive.
 In June 2005, he moved to Bahrain as a guest of Sheikh Abdullah.
 In early 2006, it was announced that Jackson had signed a contract with a Bahrain startup, Two Seas Records.
 Nothing came of the deal, and the Two Seas CEO, Guy Holmes, later said it was never finalized.
 Holmes also found that Jackson was on the verge of bankruptcy and was involved in 47 ongoing lawsuits.
 By September 2006, Jackson was no longer affiliated with Two Seas.